localstack/docs/content/en/aws/docdb/index.md

 ---
-title: "Document DB (DocDB)"
+title: "DocumentDB (DocDB)"
-linkTitle: "Document DB (DocDB)"
+linkTitle: "DocumentDB (DocDB)"
 categories: ["LocalStack Pro"]
 description: >
-  Document DB (DocDB)
+  DocumentDB (DocDB)
 ---

 LocalStack supports a basic version of [Amazon DocumentDB](https://aws.amazon.com/documentdb/) for testing.

-When loading the DocumentDB service, LocalStack will create a MongoDB container to handle DocumentDB interactions.
-If not specified explicitly, this instance will listen on a port in the 33000-34000 port range and will instantiate a master user named 'test' without a password.
+When loading the DocumentDB service, LocalStack will create a MongoDB container to handle DocumentDB storage.
+By default, this instance will listen on a port in the 33000-34000 port range and will instantiate a master user named 'test' without a password.
 The `mongosh` client may be used to log in to and interact with the instance.

 {{< alert title="Note" >}}
-Because LocalStack utilizes a MongoDB container to provide a DocumentDB simulation, the database engine may support additional features that Amazon DocumentDB does not.
+Because LocalStack utilizes a MongoDB container to provide DocumentDB storage, LocalStack may not have feature parity with Amazon DocumentDB.
+The database engine may support additional features that Amazon DocumentDB does not and vice versa.
 {{< /alert >}}

 ## Example